Fireworks

 Get creative!
 And let your animals enjoy the show too!

-For those with companion or farmed animals, here are a few tips on how you can help them:
+For those with companion animals, here are a few tips on how you can help them:

-• First and foremost, there is no substitute for consulting a veterinarian.
+• First and foremost, there is no substitute for consulting a vet.
 They will be able to advise across the widest range of queries to keep your animal safe and calm.

-• If your pet is shaking wrap it in a towel and encourage, but don’t force it, to where it feels safe in the house, this will often be where it generally sleeps.
+• If your animal is shaking wrap them in a towel and encourage, but don’t force, them to go where it feels safe in the house, this will often be where they generally sleep.

 New legislation in Scotland

 In 2022, the Fireworks and Pyrotechnic Articles (Scotland) Act was passed.
-This included measures like a ban of the public sale of fireworks to under-18s as well as narrowing the window of time when the release of fireworks is permitted to between 6pm and 11pm except on 5th November when it’s extended to midnight and Hogmanay, Lunar New Year and Diwali when it’s extended to 1am.
+This included measures like prohibiting sales to under-18s as well as narrowing the window of time when the release of fireworks is permitted to between 6pm and 11pm - except on 5th November when it’s extended to midnight and Hogmanay, Lunar New Year and Diwali when it’s extended to 1am.

-As of summer 2023, Scottish Local Authorities have additional powers to designated “Firework Control Zones”, in which it is a criminal offence for a member of the public to ignite a firework, including on private property.
+In addition, local authorities have powers to designate “Firework Control Zones”, areas where it is a criminal offence for a member of the public to ignite a firework, including on private property.
 Public firework displays will continue to be permitted within a Firework Control Zone, if properly organised by a professional or community group.

 What you can do to help the campaign